ethereum-optimism/superchain-ops/tasks/sep/012-fp-fjord-upgrade-fix/README.md

 The `PermissionedDisputeGame` has been deployed at [`0x864fbE13Bb239521a8c837A0aA7c7122ee3eb0b2`](https://sepolia.etherscan.io/address/0x864fbE13Bb239521a8c837A0aA7c7122ee3eb0b2).

 The new implementations should be configured for the appropriate `DelayedWETH` proxy address.
 All other configs should stay the same.

+## Simulation

+Please see the "Simulating and Verifying the Transaction" instructions in [NESTED.md](../../../NESTED.md).
+When simulating, ensure the logs say `Using script /your/path/to/superchain-ops/tasks/sep/012-fp-fjord-upgrade-fix/NestedSignFromJson.s.sol`.
+This ensures all safety checks are run.
+If the default `NestedSignFromJson.s.sol` script is shown (without the full path), something is wrong and the safety checks will not run.

 ## State Validation